avgalbo/COP4520-Project/Project/ReadMe.md

   T(n) = nT(1) + nlog_2n
 ```

-Therefore the run time for the merge sort algorithm is:
+Therefore the run time for the quick sort algorithm is:
 ```txt
   O(nlog(n))
 ```